No-Backspace-Crew/Speedrun/cookbook/iframes.md

 > ❗ **Alert** iframes only work in FireFox for now due to CSP restrictions.

-Use iframes to embed third party content so you have everything in your docs some examples:
+Use iframes to embed third party content into your documentation.
+You can embed things like:

 1. [CloudWatch Dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-dashboard-sharing.html)
 2. YouTube videos